 *MRR loss is churn, or lost revenue from cancellations or downgrades.

 MRR gain* is still down.
 Last week, MRR gain over seven days was at a negative 3.96%.
 Today, the seven day change reveals MRR gain to be at negative 0.9%.

 MRR loss* took a hit this week.
 It's down a negative 4.85% over the last seven days.
 Last week MRR loss was at negative 2.76%.

 Why the stark contrast from this week's data to last week's?
 All three indices (Overall, MRR gain, and MRR loss) will change 0-4% due to the occasional randomness in DTC buying behavior.
 Additionally, last Monday marked a holiday, Memorial Day, which could also impact numbers.

-Be sure to check your subscriber newsletter every Monday morning so that you can kickstart the week with some fresh data on DTC growth.
+Be sure to check your subscriber newsletter every Monday morning so that you can kickstart the week with some fresh data on direct-to-consumer statistics and trends.

 Hey @Allbirds, you up? 👀 We’ve been thinking... do you want to tackle climate change, together?— adidas (at 🏡) (@adidas) May 28, 2020

 It gets better.
 Adidas and Allbirds are joining forces to create a high-performance sneaker with the lowest possible carbon emission.